wanchain/wanchain-cross-sdk/README.md

 let bridge = new WanBridge("testnet"); // testnet or mainnet
 bridge.on("ready", assetPairs => {
-  /* the bridge is initialized successfully and is ready for cross-chain, you can filter assetPairs by asset and chain type as needed
+  /* the bridge is initialized successfully and is ready for cross-chain, you can filter assetPairs by asset and chain type as needed.
     assetPairs example: [
       {
         assetPairId: "39",